What is Acid Test Ratio?

 The current ratio in our example calculation is 3.0x while the acid-test ratio is 1.5x, which is attributable to the inclusion (or exclusion) of inventory in the respective calculations.

-How to Interpret Acid-Test Ratio (High vs. Low)
+How to Interpret Acid-Test Ratio (High or Low)

 For both the acid-test ratio and current ratio, the same two general rules apply: